Algebraic power scaling in a slowly-quenched bosonic quantum battery: Quantum Battery Model

-\textit{Model.}---We model the charging process between the resonant charger $\text A$ and the battery $\text B$ as a nonequilibrium interaction within a quench duration $\tau_Q$, as in Fig.~\ref{fig1} for $r=1$.
-We consider the interaction picture Hamiltonian $H(t)$ (with a natural unit $\hbar=1$) as follows,
+We model the charging process between the charger $\text A$ and the battery $\text B$ in resonance with the driving as a nonequilibrium interaction within a quench duration $\tau_Q$, depicted in Fig.~\ref{fig1} for $r < 1$, $r = 1$ (linear quench), and $r > 1$.
+We consider the Hamiltonian $H(t)$ (with a natural unit $\hbar=1$) in the frame rotating with the drive as follows,

 where $a, b$ ($a^\dag,b^\dag)$ are the bosonic annihilation (creation) operators of the A and B subsystems, respectively.
 Here, $F$ is the external driving amplitude applied to the charger only, whereas the quenched coupling interaction $g(t)$ with maximum strength ${g_{f}}$ and exponent $r\in\mathbb{R}^+$ is defined as